zeroactual/packet-images/README.md

   - Converting Docker images for use on physical baremetal servers
   - Building images from Packer.io (coming soon!)

+TLDR:  Build docker image, save docker image to archive and convert the archive to a rootfs image.
+The image can be used on a baremetal physical server with or without docker.

 ### Dependencies
 There is only a small list of deps required to run image builds, but we recommend a dedicated machine or VM for this purpose simply to keep things isolated.